 Sign up for paperless e-billing for your business rates

-We appreciate that this is a difficult time for many businesses and that coronavirus is having a significant impact on the economy.
-Please see our latest information on business rates.
+We appreciate that this is still a difficult time for many businesses and that coronavirus is having a significant impact on the economy.
+Please see our latest updates on business grants.

 Help us to help you.
 You can make your life easier, save paper and save us money by receiving your business rates bill electronically.